tomhall82/baratie-booking/README.md

 - As a developer I need to create "book.html" so users will be able to book a table at the restaurant.
 - As a developer I need to create "booking_edit.html" so users will be able to edit their booking.
 - As a developer I need to create "booking_success.html" so users will receive confirmation when they have successfully made their booking.
+- As a developer, I need to implement a 403 error page to redirect unauthorised users to.
+- As a developer, I need to implement a 404 error page to alert users when they have accessed a page that doesn't exist.
+- As a developer, I need to implement a 500 error page to alert users when an internal server error occurs.

 **EPIC 3 - Booking**
 - As a user, I would like to be able to create a new booking when I want to visit the restaurant.
 - As a user, I would like to view my bookings to review the information.
 - As a user, I would like to be able to edit a booking so that I can make changes as necessary.
+- As a developer I would like to offer feedback when incorrect data has been entered into booking fields.
 - As a user I would like to delete a booking when no longer required.

 **EPIC 4 - User Account**